Share On

 In addition to overgrown teeth, rabbits can also develop spurs on their molars.
 These spurs can cut the tongue and cheeks, causing serious discomfort and distress.
 The good news is both malocclusions and molar spurs can be treated by a rabbit veterinarian.
 This may involve the filing down of or removal of the offending tooth.

-If you notice any rabbit residents drooling, approaching food but then not eating it, or only eating one type of food (which may be easier to chew), or if they have runny eyes, then consider having them checked out by a veterinarian experienced in rabbit dental issues.
+If you notice any rabbit residents drooling, approaching food but then not eating it, or only eating one type of food (which may be easier to chew), or if they have runny eyes, then it’s a good idea to have them checked out by a veterinarian experienced in rabbit dental issues.
 The vet can then file or remove any overgrown teeth, making eating much more comfortable for the resident.

 Back To Top